I write code primarily in ruby. here are a few things that are different from the norm in my personal coding style.

 steps operating over some kind of collection or list, as one often does in lisp.

-in general, use the standard library when you can, because every bit of effort you put into knowing your core language will be returned back to you in time saved at a rate higher than building your own thing or using custom libraries. but of course this only applies if a custom data structure or library works well.
+- use the standard library when you can, because every bit of effort you put into knowing your core language will be returned back to you in time saved at a rate higher than building your own thing or using custom libraries. but of course this only applies if a custom data structure or library works well.

 testing libraries

-if I want to use a testing library, I’m generally going to choose a simple assertion-based library. not a huge fan of testing libraries that use English-like phrases to represent program output.
-I feel that computers are too precise and detailed to work well in this way. if I have to choose between explicit vs. vague I’ll generally choose explicit, even if that means being more verbose.
+if I want to use a testing library, I’m generally going to choose a simple assertion-based library.
+I’m not a huge fan of testing libraries that use English-like phrases to represent program output.
+I feel that computers are too precise, detailed, and intolerant to vauge language to work well with English-like phases.

 an example